The Essential Guide to Creating a Service Catalog

 Building an IT service catalog becomes straightforward with the right IT Service Management tool at your disposal to streamline the process.

-For instance, with InvGate Service Desk, you can seamlessly plan, create, and deploy this resource to enhance efficiency and boost employee satisfaction.
+For instance, with InvGate Service Management, you can seamlessly plan, create, and deploy this resource to enhance efficiency and boost employee satisfaction.
 So, let's outline the steps that ensure successful implementation from the outset.

 1. Identify users and customers needs